afollestad/aesthetic/README.md

 You use `Aesthetic.get()` to retrieve the current attached `Aesthetic` instance, set theme properties, and `apply()` theme. **This will trigger color changes in the visible Activity WITHOUT recreating it.
 The set theme properties will also be persisted automatically.**

+The methods above end with `Res`, indicating they take a color resource.
+If you remove the `Res` suffix, you can pass a literal color integer.

 ---